 16 Top-Rated Tourist Attractions in Wyoming

-Yellowstone National Park, with its geothermal wonders, together with spectacular Grand Teton National Park make up one of the largest intact temperate-zone ecosystems on the planet.
+Yellowstone National Park, with its geothermal wonders, together with spectacular Grand Teton National Park are two of the big highlights when it comes to attractions.
 Both parks are home to an astounding diversity of wildlife, from grizzlies and golden eagles to wolves, elk, moose, bison, and black bears.
 And these stunning national parks draw the biggest crowds to the state.

 Further afield, you can explore red-walled gorges; hot springs; historic prairie towns; pioneer museums; and the historical attractions of Wyoming's capital, Cheyenne.
 With all this wilderness and wide-open space, outdoor adventures abound.
 Wyoming offers excellent hiking, mountain biking, kayaking, climbing, and fishing, as well as some of the best skiing in North America.